Authorities: Intoxicated Farley man rear-ends sheriff's department vehicle, flees scene

-FARLEY, Iowa -- A Farley man faces multiple criminal charges for allegedly rear-ending a Dubuque County Sheriff's Department vehicle Sunday night before fleeing the scene.
+FARLEY, Iowa — A Farley man faces multiple criminal charges after allegedly rear-ending a Dubuque County Sheriff’s Department vehicle Sunday night before fleeing the scene.

 Ryan J. Behnke, 29, was arrested Sunday on charges of eluding and operating while under the influence, second offense.
 Online records don’t list any upcoming appearances in Iowa District Court for Dubuque County.